get-bridge/muss/README.md

 - the first of any `default_service_preference`

 The body of a service config can contain the following:
-- "include" is a list of other config names to merge in before this one (merging always overwrites)
+- "include" is a list of items to merge in before the rest of the map and can be:
+  - a string referring to another config name
+  - a map of `file: path` to read in a file (relative to muss.yaml)
 - "secrets" is a list of secrets to load
 - "services" is a subset of the "services" section of a docker-compose configuration... it will be passed through.